SymfonyCasts/design-patterns/sfcasts/strategy.md

 into the character's constructor, like `$canCastSpells`.
 Then in the `attack()` method, add an `if` statement so that we have both types of attacks.

-Cool... but what if an `archer` needed yet a *different* type of attack?
+Cool... but what if an `archer` needs yet a *different* type of attack?
 We'd then have to pass *another* flag and we'd end up with *three* variations inside of `attack()`.
 Yikes.

 ## Sub-Class?

-Ok then, another solution could be that we sub-class `Character`.
+Ok then, another solution might be that we sub-class `Character`.
 We create a `MageCharacter` that extends `Character`, then override the `attack()` method entirely.
 But, darn it!
 We don't want to override *all* of `attack()`, we just want to replace *part* of it.
 We *could* get fancy by moving the part we want to reuse